phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

 Replacing the phpBB Datetime class
 ==================================
-If you want to replace the phpBB Datetime class, for example if you want to use a different type of calendar, you can set the datetime.class parameter in your service.yml:
+If you want to replace the phpBB Datetime class, for example to use a different type of calendar, you can set the datetime.class parameter in your service.yml: